ESSENTIALS OF DIAGNOSIS

 Lipoprotein characteristics.
 HDL, high-density lipoproteins; IDL, intermediate-density lipoproteins; LDL, low-density lipoproteins; VLDL, very-low-density lipoproteins.

 Transportation of dietary lipids to peripheral tissues and the liver is known as the exogenous metabolic pathway.
 Here, triglycerides are hydrolyzed by pancreatic lipases and are emulsified by bile acids, leading to micelle formation.
 Micelle uptake occurs in the intestinal brush border where fatty acids are re-esterified and packaged together with apo B-48, phospholipids, and cholesterol to form chylomicrons.
 Chylomicrons then reach the portal circulation where they are hydrolyzed to release fatty acids by lipoprotein lipase (LPL).
 LPL activity is regulated through apo C-II, which activates LPL, and apo C-III, which inhibits LPL.
-The ...
+The free fatty ...